 Chris Reid has opened the door with a key and helped another person with this method:

-Insert key; turn to unlock position and hold in that position while you pull the door open"
+Insert key; turn to unlock position and hold there while you pull the door open

 Þórleifur Ugluspegill Ásgeirsson has been there, done that.
 Not quite as hard as he thought.